pyside/pyside2-setup/README.rst

 ************

-- On Windows system, when installing PySide binary distribution via easy_install, there is mo more need to call the post-install script
+- On Windows system, when installing PySide binary distribution via easy_install, there is no more need to call the post-install script
 - Support for building windows binaries outside of Visual Studio command prompt
 - Build and package the shiboken docs when sphinx is installed